Discover more from Tuttle Ventures Newsletter

 We think this current supply network is a limiting constraint for growth to consider.

-Despite supply constraints, we are bullish on the future potential revenue growth and gross profitability.
+Despite supply constraints, we are bullish on the future potential revenue growth and gross profitability of the company.

 We modeled out 3 different revenue scenarios, based on public acceptance of nuclear energy.

-We found that even at the lowest levels of public perception, the company could still maintain profitable margins over the next 3 - 5 years.
+We found that even at the lowest levels of public perception, the company could still maintain profitable margins and be cash flow positive from operations in the $100M to $150M over the next 3 - 5 years.

-This is mainly because LEU’s long term contracts have locked in uranium prices at or near the bottom for the next few years.
+This is mainly because LEU’s long term contracts have locked in uranium prices at or near the bottom.

-In the debt markets, Centrus is not showing any concerns.
+In the debt markets, the $150M in debt is not showing any concerns.

-We have no position in the stock.
-Tuttle Ventures, acting as a fiduciary for investment clients may decide to make an initial investment within the next 48 hours for select clients based on clients individual risk tolerance and preferences.
+Tuttle Ventures, acting as a fiduciary for investment clients, may decide to make an initial investment within the next 48 hours for select clients based on individual risk tolerance and preferences.

 Thank you for reading and I am grateful and humbled to be able to learn, grow and invest alongside you at Tuttle Ventures.